deepstreamIO/deepstream.io-website/content/releases/10-server/v4-0-0/index.md

 4) Plugins
 5) Connection Endpoints

-This means by the time your custom plugins are initialized Deepstream has all the services started.
-The reason why isn't the last lifecyle before running is because once the server is stopped you would usually want to drain all the connections before stopping your own custom logic.
-If you need to access the connection-endpoint directly please raise an issue, it's easy to add a hook however simpler APIs are always better.
+This means by the time your custom plugins are initialized, Deepstream has all the services started.
+The reason why this isn't the last lifecyle before running is because once the server is stopped you would usually want to drain all the connections before stopping your own custom logic.
+If you need to access the connection-endpoint directly please raise an issue: it's easy to add a hook, however, simpler APIs are always better.

 ## Monitoring